• Skip to primary navigation

 • Place chopped chocolate and butter in a large heatproof bowl set over a saucepan of simmering water.
 Make sure the bottom of the bowl does not touch the water.
 Stir the mixture as it melts.
 Remove bowl from heat and whisk the sugar in.

-• Add the eggs, whisking after each egg.
+• Add the vanilla and the eggs, whisking after each egg.
 Whisk in the dry ingredients until just combined.
 Avoid overmixing.
+Stir in the chocolate chips.

 • Pour the brownie batter into the pan and use a spatula or offset spatula to evenly spread out the brownies and smooth out the top.
-Bake 30-35 minutes until a toothpick when inserted in the center comes out clean and with only a few crumbs.
+Bake 33-38 minutes until a toothpick when inserted in the center comes out with just a few wet crumbs on it (it won't be completely clean, but should not covered in batter).
 Place pan on a wire rack and allow brownies to cool before slicing.
-Optional: dust some cocoa powder over the batch of cooled brownies before slicing.
+Optional: dust some cocoa powder or matcha powder over the batch of cooled brownies before slicing.

 Notes

-Matcha powder: Matcha is powdered green tea powder.
-It gives this matcha brownie recipe its vibrant green color.
-I recommend using the best quality matcha you can afford.
+Matcha powder: I recommend using the best quality matcha you can afford.
 I use this culinary grade matcha powder.

-Green color: For bright green brownies, use white chocolate to let the matcha color shine through.
+Green color: Use white chocolate to let the matcha color shine through.
 For a mossy color, use a combination of white chocolate and semi-sweet chocolate.
 For more traditional looking brownies, use dark or semi-sweet chocolate.

 Chocolate: Chopped semi-sweet or dark chocolate can be used in place of the white chocolate.
 You can also use a combination of semi-sweet and white chocolate.